PrajwalMDeshanur/Youtube.github.io/README.md

 ### **1.Search Completion or suggestion in PW App**

-- The app delivers real-time search suggestions as students input queries, including course names, teacher names, and specific topics.
-It considers user preferences, past interactions, and academic trends to streamline search and enhance decision-making during peak study times.Algoritm used is Trie and Inverted Index/
+- Trie and Inverted Index:The PW app delivers real-time search suggestions as students input queries, including course names, teacher names, and specific topics.
+It considers user preferences, past interactions, and academic trends to streamline the search process and enhance decision-making during peak study times.

 **Challengs:**